soundpress/RulesOfNYC/docs/c06/index.rst

 (c) Non-interference with authorized employees.
 Authorized employees of the Department shall be in charge of the operation of the sewerage system and no person or persons shall interfere with such employees in the performance of their duties nor shall any material which will impair the operation of such system be thrown or placed or cause to be thrown or placed in or about such system, or in or about the parts or appurtenances of the operating machinery, or devices of such system.
 No person shall in any way interfere with or obstruct the operation of the machinery or devices of such system and no person other than an authorized employee or agent of the Department shall operate or attempt to operate or change the operation of any appurtenance of a sewage treatment works.

-(d) (1) An authorized representative of the Department may enter on any property to inspect for compliance with this chapter or Chapter 5 of Title 24 of the administrative code or to execute orders of the Commissioner issued pursuant thereto.
+(d) (1) An authorized representative of the Department may enter on any property to inspect for compliance with this chapter or Chapter 5 of Title 24 of the Administrative Code or to execute orders of the Commissioner issued pursuant thereto.
 If entry to such property is denied, the Department may seek judicial authorization, and such representative may enter, pursuant to such authorization.
-In the event of exigent circumstances, an authorized representative of the Department may enter on any property without such judicial authorization to inspect for compliance with these rules or Chapter 5 of Title 24 of the administrative code or to execute orders of the Commissioner issued pursuant thereto.
+In the event of exigent circumstances, an authorized representative of the Department may enter on any property without such judicial authorization to inspect for compliance with these rules or Chapter 5 of Title 24 of the Administrative Code or to execute orders of the Commissioner issued pursuant thereto.
 Inspections, pursuant to this paragraph may include observation, sampling and testing as necessary.

-   (2) No person shall interfere with or obstruct a duly authorized representative of the Department, bearing proper credentials and identification, from inspecting or from otherwise entering all properties, public or private, including providing access to equipment, plumbing, or industrial or commercial processes as necessary for the completion of such inspection, in accordance with Paragraph (1) of this subdivision, for the purpose of inspection, observation, sampling and testing as necessary to determine compliance with this chapter, Chapter 5 of Title 24 of the administrative code or to execute the orders of the Commissioner issued pursuant thereto.
+   (2) No person shall interfere with or obstruct a duly authorized representative of the Department, bearing proper credentials and identification, from inspecting or from otherwise entering all properties, public or private, including providing access to equipment, plumbing, or industrial or commercial processes as necessary for the completion of such inspection, in accordance with Paragraph (1) of this subdivision, for the purpose of inspection, observation, sampling and testing as necessary to determine compliance with this chapter, Chapter 5 of Title 24 of the Administrative Code or to execute the orders of the Commissioner issued pursuant thereto.

    (3) Tampering with any device placed within the premises for purposes of sampling or testing shall be a violation of this chapter.

 (e) Cooperation by private persons, water companies and public agencies.

-   (1) The Commissioner may require every person who owns or occupies real property within the City, and every private water company supplying water to property within the City, to furnish him with such information as may be necessary to carry out the provisions of this chapter.
+   (1) The Commissioner may require every person who owns or occupies real property within the City, and every private water company supplying water to property within the City, to furnish him with such information, as may be necessary to carry out the provisions of this chapter.

    (2) The Commissioner shall have the power to hold hearings and subpoena any such persons or company, or any officer, employee or agent of any such company, and direct the production of books and records in order to carry out the provisions of this chapter.